 Arthur Compton portrait, courtesy of the Nobel Foundation

 Arthur Compton was born in 1892.
-He grew up in Wooster, Ohio where his father was a Presbyterian Minister and taught at the local college.
+He grew up in Wooster, Ohio, where his father was a Presbyterian Minister and taught at the local college.
 Compton attended Wooster College himself, graduating in 1913 before heading to Princeton to complete graduate work in Physics.
-He received both a Masters Degree and PhD from the Ivy and subsequently moved west to the University of Minnesota, where he taught for a year.
+He received a Master's Degree and PhD from the Ivy and subsequently moved west to the University of Minnesota, where he taught for a year.

 After a period working as a research physicist for the Westinghouse Corporation, Compton was awarded a National Research Council Fellowship, which provided funding for him to conduct research abroad.
 Compton decided to work in the Cavendish Laboratory at Cambridge University in the UK.

-Compton's work in England centered around X-rays, which had been discovered in 1895 by Wilhelm Roentegn.
+Compton's work in England centered around X-rays, which had been discovered in 1895 by Wilhelm Roentgen.
 At the Cavendish Laboratory, Compton worked with J.J.
 Thompson, a British scientist who had been experimenting with the scattering of X-rays by matter.
-After analyzing the results of Thompson's experiments, Compton realized that in some cases, X-rays had been scattered without notable changes to their frequency or wavelength, while in other cases the X-rays had a longer wavelength then they had before the scattering.
+After analyzing the results of Thompson's experiments, Compton realized that X-rays had been scattered in some cases without notable changes to their frequency or wavelength.
+In contrast, in other cases, the X-rays had a longer wavelength than before the scattering.
 What Compton had discovered were the results of his eponymous effect.
 He now only had to explain why it occurred.

 The Compton Effect holds that the electron which x-rays hit while being scattered recoils away after being hit and takes some of the x-ray's energy with it.
 The x-ray then has less energy than it did before it hit the electron, and less energy means a longer wavelength, the telltale sign of the Compton Effect (a.k.a Compton Scattering).
 In his work, Compton supplied the equations and theory to support his claims, the first time the phenomenon had been so well evidenced.

-Later research by C. T. R. Wilson supported the Compton Effect by revealing the tracks made by the recoiled electrons in a "cloud chamber."
-Compton also later developed the "coincidence method" which shows that the recoil electron and longer wavelength are produced at exactly the same time, further evidence of the validity of Compton Scattering.
+Later research by C. T. R. Wilson supported the Compton Effect by revealing the tracks of the recoiled electrons in a "cloud chamber."
+Compton also developed the "coincidence method," which shows that the recoil electron and longer wavelength are produced at exactly the same time, further evidence of the validity of Compton Scattering.

 In 1923, as this major work was being published, Compton joined the Physics Department Faculty at the University of Chicago, where he would remain for 22 years.